splanck/vls/vlsdoc.md

 - `-R` List subdirectories recursively (symbolic links are not followed).
 - `-d` List directory arguments themselves instead of their contents.
 - `-L` Follow symbolic links when retrieving file details.
+- `-H` Follow symbolic links specified on the command line.
 - `-F` Append indicator characters to entries: `/` for directories, `*` for executables and `@` for symbolic links.
 - `-p` Append '/' to directory names.
 - `-s` Display the number of blocks allocated to each file.
 When used with `-l` or `-s`, a line of the form `total <num>` appears before the listing showing the sum of blocks for the displayed files according to the current block size.